AufarZakiev/swarm_robot_ros_sim/README.md

 *swarm_robot_simulation* package contains the swarm algorithms.

 ## Setup
-Have ROS Indigo installed and workspace setup.
+Have ROS Kinetic installed and workspace setup.
 Clone this package in ~/ros_ws/src and build with catkin_make.

 ## Demo
 Two wheel robot dispersion simulation: